sundharwinston/JavascriptGrammer/README.md

 <hr />
 <p>
     <strong>I Love Javascript ❤</strong><br>
-    “Everyone in this country should learn how to program because it teaches you how to think” – Steve Jobs.
+    “Everyone in this country should learn how to program a computer because it teaches you how to think” – Steve Jobs.
 </p>

 <div align="center">